SS Henry Steinbrenner

-The Great Lakes freighter SS Henry Steinbrenner was a 427 ft long, 50 ft wide, and 28 ft deep, dry bulk freighter of typical construction style for the early 1900s, primarily designed for the iron ore, coal, and grain trades on the Great Lakes.
+The lake freighter SS Henry Steinbrenner was a 427 ft long, 50 ft wide, and 28 ft deep, dry bulk freighter of typical construction style for the early 1900s, primarily designed for the iron ore, coal, and grain trades on the Great Lakes.
 Commissioned by the Kinsman Transit Co. of Cleveland, Ohio she was launched as hull number 14 by Jenks Ship Building Co. of Port Huron, Michigan.
 Her design featured a forward forecastle containing crew cabins topped with an additional cabin and pilot house.
 The mid section was a long nearly flat deck over the cargo holds only interrupted by 12 hatches fitted with telescoping type hatch covers.
 The aft end featured a large cabin situated over the engine room containing the galley, mess rooms, and crew quarters and was topped with a smoke stack and air vents.
 The Steinbrenner later featured a "doghouse" cabin aft of her smoke stack to house added crew from a change in the crew watch system on the Great Lakes.